xioren/ImageGoblin/README.md

     https://website.com/uploads/image_01.jpg?=large

-+ *mode 2:* when provided a url to a single file (instead of entire page), the program will try to download that file and all other files with the same url structure that are on the server (but not necessarily displayed on the website). the iterable needs to be surrounded by '%%%' on either side when input to indicate the portion of the url to be iterated.
++ *iterate:* when provided a url to a single file (instead of entire page), the program will try to download that file and all other files with the same url structure that are on the server (but not necessarily displayed on the website). the iterable needs to be surrounded by '%%%' on either side when input to indicate the portion of the url to be iterated.

     *example:*